Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

 After being eased into the first team, it didn’t take long for Dias to become a big part of Benfica’s back line, appearing 24 times in the league in his debut campaign adding to two Champions League matches against Manchester United.
 But Dias’ real breakthrough campaign came in 2018/19, in which he missed just five of Benfica’s 60 games across all competitions and helped them wrestle the league back from Porto.

 Another decent season in 2019/20 amid interest from clubs around Europe proved to be Ruben Dias’ last campaign with Benfica, joining Manchester City where he won the Premier League in his first season and reached the Champions League final while also being named FWA Footballer of the Year, PFA Player of the Year, Premier League Player of the Season and Champions League Defender of the Season.
+He added another Premier League title in 2021/22.

 Sold: Ederson to Manchester City for £35m